-10 Tips to Effective Disagreement in a Boss Relationship
+10 Tips for Healthy Disagreement in an Employer/Employee Relationship

 It’s not career suicide to disagree with your boss.
 In fact, confident managers want employees that will disagree with them.
 Disagreement creates better ideas, solves problems, creates positive relationships, and promotes personal growth and development.

 That said, disagreeing with your boss is much easier if your organization’s work culture supports divergent opinions and points of view.
 In these kinds of organizations, involved, engaged employees are encouraged to offer their opinions and ideas because the organization wants to take advantage of employees' talents, skills, and experience.

 However, let's not forget that bosses are human, too, and have their own particular management style.
 That management style can range from dictatorial to so hands-off that they are out-of-touch.
 The important thing is to know your boss and his or her leadership style to properly assess how much disagreement will be appreciated and tolerated.

 How you approach disagreement is critical when you want to disagree with your boss.
 A respectful, thoughtful approach will always trump an aggressive, demanding approach.
 Having facts available that support your case is also helpful.